Complaint

 This situation affected my business very negatively.

 Subsequent consignments also incurred duties and the batteries are still not liberalised under AfCFTA.
 When will the batteries be liberalised?
-I thought the objective of the AfCFTA was to increase trade among African countries. - Progress update note
+I thought the objective of the AfCFTA was to increase trade among African countries. - Status note

 - Policy or regulatory NTB